PlatONnetwork/docs/docs/EVM智能合约开发.md

 ### Introduction

-This guide introduces users to some key points that need to be paid attention to in the development of smart contracts, mainly in the practice of actual development.
+This guide introduces users with some key points that need to be paid attention in the development of smart contracts, mainly in the practice of actual development.
 Users can use this guide to quickly understand how to set a reasonable fee for a transaction, how to avoid losing the fee due to transaction failure, and how to encode a more standardized smart contract.

 ### Reasonable Cost Setting